rasalt/bunsen-tutorial/README.md

 ./02-cluster.sh
 ```

+## Access Cloud Datalab over a secure SSH tunnel
-Use the following helper scripts to access Cloud Datalab:
+Use the following helper scripts to access Cloud Datalab from your local machine:

 [firewall_ssh.sh](./scripts/provisioning/firewall_ssh.sh) script adds an ingress firewall rule required for establishing ssh tunnel between your local machine and Cloud Datalab running on GCP.
 ```